OpenScienceRoadmap/jrost/.github/ISSUE_TEMPLATE/participant.md

-Please supply the following information about the organization/people seeking to join the Joint Roadmap for Open Science Tools as <a href="http://jrost.org/participants" target="_blank">official participants</a>, publically listed on the website and included in communications about Joint Roadmap activities.
+Please supply the following information about the organization/people seeking to join the Joint Roadmap for Open Science Tools as official participants, publicly listed on the website and included in communications about Joint Roadmap activities.

 You can request to join either as an organization with one or more people as representatives, or as an individual participant, not representing any specific organization.